 Master 3 Men's Health Issues

 Men are hard wired to work hard and provide for those around them.
-But, in doing so, sometimes it’s easy to ignore the health issues that can stifle performance.
-The simplest way to maintain your health is to see a primary care provider (family doctor or internist) regularly.
-With a few preventative measures, you’ll be running like a well-oiled machine.
+But, in doing so, it's possible to miss health issues that can stifle performance.
+The best way to maintain your health is to see a primary care provider regularly.
+With a few preventive measures, you’ll be running like a well-oiled machine.

 You can keep many health issues at bay simply by maintaining a healthy blood pressure, which is 120/80 or lower according to the American Heart Association.
 High blood pressure, also called hypertension, can lead to heart disease, stroke, artery damage and erectile dysfunction.

 One way to keep your blood pressure at a healthy level is through exercise.
 Here are some simple ways to add more movement to your day without spending hours in a gym:

 - Take the stairs instead of the elevator

 - Take a brisk walk with your dog

 - Ditch the cart and walk the golf course.

 Being overweight can be physically restrictive, and take a toll on your body and health.
 Obesity is a risk factor for heart disease, diabetes and even cancer.
 However, there are a number of ways to improve how you eat while keeping the calories low and flavor high.

 Fight midday cravings with smart snacks like hummus and fresh veggies, or trail mix with pistachios, walnuts, or almonds and dried fruit.
 The idea is to have two 200-calorie healthy snacks a day.
 By curbing your appetite with a delicious snack, you’ll take the edge off of your hunger and this will help you keep portions in control at dinner.
 Also, choose grilled over fried foods and fish or chicken over read meat.